 · Standardized Test Scores – Certificate applicants are not required to submit Graduate Record Exam (GRE) exam scores.

 · Resume/Curriculum Vitae – Applicants must include a detailed resume including employment, public health experiences, community service, research, and academic or professional honors.
-Public health experience is not required in order to be considered for admission.
+Prior public health experience is not required in order to be considered for acceptance.

 · Statement of Purpose/Personal Statement – Applicants are required to submit a statement of purpose that details their academic interest in the program.
 The statement should discuss any experiences in public health including field experience, training, education or other related qualifications.
 Applicants should discuss how earning the certificate will contribute to their future professional and career goals, as well as to the future of public health.
 Applicants should also address any academic deficiencies, if applicable.